Nikolay-Lysenko/renovation/README.md

 ```bash
 python -m renovation -c /path/to/config.yml
 ```
 Here, config in YAML is a custom file where properties of each element to be drawn are set.
 These properties include location, orientation, size, and so on.
-In contrast to drag-and-drop tools, config-based interface simplifies fine-grained control.
+Compared with drag-and-drop tools, config-based interface simplifies fine-grained control.

 Let us dive into details.
 Please look at a [demo example](https://github.com/Nikolay-Lysenko/renovation/blob/master/docs/demo_config.yml) as s reference while reading further explanations.